If you're new to these cars, here's a quick list of "buzzwords" that will have you up & running with the shop owners in short order:

 If anyone else has experience in this area, please let me know

-So...
+Top of Page Back to FAQSo...
 You've improved the exhaust, fitted a "high-flow" air filter, replaced the ECU, fixed the suspension, and generally had a great time.
 Where is the air coming from that's being fed into the engine?
 Right...
 It's being drawn in from the engine bay and the stock air sensor position is close to all those hot parts.

 The inlet side of the factory air filter can be modified to accept a pipe that runs down beside the intercooler ducting to the undertray area (on an S14-style car).